-Preparing for an OCONUS PCS is a significant amount of busy work.
-Last spring my husband and I prepared to move overseas to Okinawa, Japan.
+Preparing for an OCONUS PCS is a significant amount of work.
 The arduous process of compiling and completing all the necessary requirements for moving overseas was so tedious that we were elated when we finally arrived last summer.

 Soon after arriving to the island, we settled into temporary lodging on base and eventually received an official offer for base housing.
 Looking back months later, there are so many things I wished I knew before moving overseas.
 More tips, hacks and consistent information would’ve made the process less stressful and run smoother.